top of page

 Anupāya (lit. "without means or method")

 This is not really a means or method but rather "the culmination of Śāmbhavopāya" (the next means or method).
-Anupāya is the direct perception of I AM ŚIVA, I AM THE SUPREME BEING.
+Anupāya is the direct perception that I AM ŚIVA, I AM THE SUPREME BEING.
 When you have this perception, You don't have to resort to any practice or method.
 Therefore, this is not really an Upāya, as I said before.

 The great master Abhinavagupta says: